Background pattern

 Edema (fluid retention).

-Abdominal pain; nausea; ankle swelling; drowsiness; flushing and sensation of heat on the face; visual disturbances (including double vision and blurred vision); perception of heartbeats; diarrhea; constipation; indigestion; cramps; weakness; difficulty breathing.
+Abdominal pain; nausea; swelling of the ankles; feeling of sleepiness; redness and feeling of heat in the face; visual disturbances (including double vision and blurred vision); perception of heartbeats; diarrhea; constipation; indigestion; cramps; weakness; difficulty breathing.

 Confusion.